 - Essentials Oils for Lymph Cleanse: There are several essential oils that are beneficial to the lymphatic system.
 Cypress acts to tone the blood and lymphatic vessels, grapefruit speeds up circulation, and fennel aids in digestion and detoxification through the skin, kidneys, and digestive tract.

 Tip: Essential oils are not water-soluble, therefore it is necessary to use a carrier oil.
 Mix cypress oil with a carrier oil of your choice and rub it on the lymph glands.
 It can also be mixed with other oils, like fennel oil, to create your own unique blend.

 - Hydration: Dehydration is perhaps the number one cause of congestion.
 If you are dehydrated, your lymph becomes thicker, making it harder to circulate adequately.
 Pure water is the best way to rehydrate the body – a little lemon can help aid the process a bit faster.

 Tip: Pure water is the best when you’re really serious about a lymph cleanse.
-Check out a water purifier.
+Check out getting a solid water purifier.
 If you are looking for more reasons to invest in a quality water filter then check out my article here.
-If you live in the US like me you may think we have the purest water, but sadly our water is still not as healthy as we are told. #Protip – Moving over to glass bottle containers versus plastic is also a good move for your overall health.
+If you live in the US like me you may think we have the purest water, but sadly our water is still not as healthy as we are told.
+You can check here to see water in your area. #Protip – Moving over to glass bottle containers versus plastic is also a good move for your overall health.

 Tip: Inflammatory foods are a huge culprit of gut problems.
 Do your research to discover and eliminate inflammatory foods as a key to any lymph cleanse.
 This cookbook is a great starting point for noninflammatory keto meal.
 Plus you will get that summer body you have been telling yourself about for the last few months.
 Take that J Lo!